Bregada: Musical instrumentation

 The instrumentation used in bregada keprajuritan is the result of acculturation and mixing of Javanese, European, and South Sulawesi cultures.
 Soldiering music is generally instrumental, so in Javanese music it is classified as gendhing.
 Despite adapting European soldier music, these warriors in the past did not adapt European music theory, but passed it down through oral tradition.
 Therefore, there is no verifiable historical written notation for the individual warrior gendhings.

 Elements of European music are found in the bugle, tambur (rope-tensioned snare drum), and fife.
 The trumpet is used to give a certain signal/command.
 The drum is used to function as a tempo setter for the beat of the steps as well as the drumben.
 The flute functions as a melodic filler forming the gendhing.
 The elements of Javanese music are found in the use of bende (small gong/canang) and kecer (cymbal).
 Bende was used in Javanese warriors before the Yogyakarta Sultanate era, serving as a signal.
 Kecer functions as a tempo keeper.
 South Sulawesi elements are found in ketipung-dogdog and pui'-pui'.
 Ketipung-dogdog is believed to be an adaptation of ganrang, a type of Makassar/Bugis drum that is beaten using a stick on one side.
-Pui'-pui', also referred to as dermenan, is a type of small trumpet from South Sulawesi, but the bregada pui'-pui' is larger and differently shaped.
+Pui'-pui', also referred to as dermenan, is a quadrupled reeded woodwind instrument originating South Sulawesi, but the bregada pui'-pui' is larger and differently shaped.
 The mouthpiece is also no longer made of palm leaves, but thin bamboo.